-This area represents the vast geographic area of the Eastside (east of Seattle and east of Lake Washington) and includes Bellevue, Snoqualmie, Kirkland, Redmond, and Woodinville.
-It has the smallest warehouse count of all the neighborhoods, 20 parcels.
+This area represents the vast geographic area of the Eastside (east of Seattle and east of Lake Washington) and includes Bellevue, Snoqualmie, Kirkland, Redmond, and

+Woodinville.
+It has the smallest warehouse count of all the neighborhoods and consists of 19 parcels.
 It has benefited greatly from population growth and an influx of high technology companies.
 These warehouses have small bays and at-grade door distribution.
 Newer warehouses can be seen in this area.
-Lease rates are at the top end for this specialty.
+Lease rates in this vicinity are at the top end for this specialty.

-There was one sale in 2014 in area 500-80 which involved two warehouses on four parcels.
-One warehouse is located at 18460 NE $76^{th}$ Street and the other is located at 18340 NE $76^{th}$ Street in Redmond.
+There was one sale in 2014 in area 500-80 and involved two warehouses on four parcels.
+One warehouse is located at 18460 NE $76^{\text{th}}$ Street and the other is located at 18340 NE $76^{\text{th}}$ Street in Redmond.